rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 sudo dnf install dnf-utils
 ```

 Once that’s all installed, power up your text editor of choice.
-You’ll want to create a file called (for the sake of simplicity) “nginx.repo”, and put it in `/etc/yum.repos.d/`.
+You’ll want to create a file called (for the sake of simplicity) `nginx.repo`, and put it in `/etc/yum.repos.d/`.
 You can do this real quick like so:

 ```bash
 sudo nano /etc/yum.repos.d/nginx.repo